Est. 1270

 MARKET ORIGINS

-The event on Saturday 9 May 2026, which is held in Barkway, is part of the old London to Cambridge coaching route, and is expected to attract over 4,000 visitors.
+The event which is held in during May in Barkway, is part of the old London to Cambridge coaching route, and is expected to attract over 4,000 visitors.
 The event dates back to medieval times in 1270.
 It was re-established in 1977 as a ‘Street Market’ when residents Molly Bruce, Mr Fidler and others wanted to raise money for a village party to celebrate the Queen’s Silver Jubilee.

 Barkway’s Grade II Listed ‘Carriage Wash’, which can be found close to Manor Farm, is a monument to the coaching village’s past, and was added to Historic England’s National Heritage List in 2024.

 The annual Market is organised by a team of volunteers on behalf of Barkway Village Hall, which is a registered charity and hosts many of Barkway’s community groups.
-All proceeds go towards local good causes and in 2025, over £25,000 was raised for charitable benefit.
+All proceeds go towards local good causes.

 The Market is also an opportunity for local organisations to raise funds including the Barkway Church, The 7th Royston Barkway Scout Group, and Barkway School.